qingh2o/Bootstrap-Portfolio/README.md

 * A Navigation bar

-    -A navigation menu at the top.
+    - A navigation menu at the top.

         - Include links that are applicable to your portfolio.

         - Links should navigate to the appropriate sections